Electromagnetic interference (EMI) and radio frequency interference (RFI) from the switch can adversely affect other devices,

 through the power cable and power source or through the air as transmitted radio waves.
 The Federal Communications Commission

 (FCC) publishes specific regulations to limit the amount of EMI and RFI that are emitted by computing equipment.
 Each switch

 To reduce the possibility of EMI and RFI, follow these guidelines:

-When wires are run for any significant distance in an electromagnetic field, interference can occur between the field and
+When wires are run for any significant distance in an electromagnetic field, interference can occur to the signals on the

 Bad wiring can result in radio interference emanating from the plant wiring.